pranavbudhwant/snail/README.md

 # snail
-Snail - A fast numerical computation library for C++
+Snail - A fast linear algebra library for C++